Michael Harris II Player Props: Braves vs. Phillies

-Michael Harris II and his .436 on-base percentage over his past 10 games (130 points higher than his season-long percentage), will be in action for the Atlanta Braves against the Philadelphia Phillies and Ranger Suarez on June 20 at 6:40 PM ET.
+Michael Harris II and his .436 on-base percentage over his past 10 games (131 points higher than his season-long percentage), will be in action for the Atlanta Braves against the Philadelphia Phillies and Aaron Nola on June 21 at 6:40 PM ET.

 Michael Harris II Game Info & Props vs. the Phillies